Zacks Earnings Trends Highlights: Disney and United Airlines

 We noted Disney DIS from the Consumer Discretionary sector and United Airlines UAL from the Transportation sector as examples of the aforementioned negative revisions trend.

 The negative revisions trend is even more pronounced for United Airlines, which is currently expected to bring in $1.73 per share, down from $2.46 per share in the year-earlier period.
-United’s $1.73 estimate is down from $2.31 a month ago and $2.94 three months back.
+United’s $1.73 estimate is down from $2.33 two months ago and $2.94 three months back.

 The long-feared recession doesn’t appear in this near-term earnings outlook.